Skip to main content

 2.0 Decoding Failure Reasons: A Categorized Analysis

 Bulk marketing campaign failures are rarely random; they typically fall into distinct categories.
-By understanding these categories, and understand how to handle each case.
-From the downloaded campaign report you will be able to see the failure reasons, which are referred to using error codes.
+By understanding these categories, and understand how to handle each caseو from the downloaded campaign summary or report you will be able to see the failure reasons, which are referred to using error codes.

 2.1 Technical Delivery Failures: Meta and WhatsApp Error Codes

-When a message fails to send, WhatsApp often provides a specific error code.
+When a bulk campaign messages fail to send to some contatcs, WhatsApp often provides a specific error code.
 This code is the key to understanding the technical reason for the failure and its corresponding solution.

 From the failure reasons summary you recieved in the email with the campaign report, you will be able to see a reasons why your campaign failed.
 Those include the following: